Marvin Ammori: Career

-In 2014 and 2015, he led the effort to get the Federal Communications Commission to adopt strong network neutrality rules on the basis of its Title II authority.
-Tim Wu, who coined the phrase network neutrality, said Ammori "deserved enormous credit for leading the march to Title II."
-Ammori collaborated with the John Oliver show Last Week Tonight for its network neutrality segment and worked with White House staff leading to President Obama's network neutrality plan.
-For this work, he was named to the Politico 50 and a Washington Tech Titan in 2015.
+In 2014 and 2015, he worked on an effort to urge the Federal Communications Commission to adopt strong network neutrality rules on the basis of its Title II authority.
+Ammori collaborated with Last Week Tonight with John Oliver for a network neutrality segment and worked with White House staff leading to President Obama's network neutrality plan.

 On June 14, 2016, the D.C.
 Circuit Court, which had in 2014 rejected the FCC's attempts to impose network neutrality rules under its 706 authority, upheld the Title II network neutrality rules, writing in the majority opinion that the FCC had overcome the problems of the previous rules "by reclassifying broadband service—and the interconnection arrangements necessary to provide it—as a telecommunications service" under Title II, thereby vindicating Ammori's legal approach.

-From 2016 to 2018, Ammori served as general counsel of Virgin Hyperloop One, where he helped the company raise over $200 million.
+From 2016 to 2018, Ammori served as general counsel of Virgin Hyperloop One.

 In 2018, Ammori joined Protocol Labs.

-Ammori was an advisor on season six for HBO’s Emmy award-winning show Silicon Valley.
+Ammori was an advisor on season six for HBO's Emmy award-winning show Silicon Valley.
 He is the author "On Internet Freedom."